PhD in Economics

-I am a Lecturer in Economics (Assistant Professor) at the School of Economics, University of East Anglia.
+I am an Associate Professor in Economics at the School of Economics, University of East Anglia.

 My main research interests lie in Political Economy, Development Economics and Applied Microeconomics.
 I use empirical tools, such as quasi-experiments and field experiments to analyze policy-relevant issues related to corruption, voting and education.
 A part of my work investigates the long-run determinants of economic prosperity, focusing on state history from antiquity to the present.